Table of Contents

 - App

-as dependecy is being executed. - This is getting called because this is the mount phase of the
+useEffectwithshowChildas dependecy is being executed. - This is getting called because this is the mount phase of the

-component, and in mount phase all theuseEffect
+Appcomponent, and in mount phase all theuseEffectcallbacks will be called.

 Notes: - All the

-callbacks will be run in the order in which they appear.2.
+useEffect callbacks will get executed on the initial mount of the component - useEffect callbacks will be run in the order in which they appear.2.
 Child is mounted by updating the state in App

 Letβs click on

-checkbox.
-This will mount the Child
+show child checkbox.
+This will mount the Child component.Here

-will be in the update phase.As per diagram, the order for
+Child will be in the mount phase and App will be in the update phase.As per diagram, the order for

-will be - β Run lazy initializers of Child
+Child will be - β Run lazy initializers of Child

 - β Render of Child